 We are currently evaluating ARGX-110 in an open-label, multi-site Phase 1/2 clinical trial in Europe in patients with advanced malignancies expressing CD70.
-We have transitioned this clinical trial into the open-label Phase 2 part in 10 adult, relapsed or refractory CD70-positive CTCL patients, with interim data expected to be available by the end of 2017.
+We have transitioned this clinical trial into the open-label Phase 2 part in 14 adult, relapsed or refractory CD70-positive CTCL patients, with interim data reported in December 2017.
 We expect to report topline results from this clinical trial in the second half of 2018.

-In December 2016, we initiated an open-label Phase 1/2 clinical trial of ARGX-110 at a single site in Switzerland for the treatment of newly diagnosed AML or high-risk MDS patients.
+In December 2016, we initiated an open-label Phase 1/2 clinical trial of ARGX-110 at three sites in Switzerland for the treatment of newly diagnosed AML or high-risk MDS patients.
 We expect the majority of patient enrollment in this clinical trial to be AML patients.
-We expect to report interim results from the dose-escalation phase of this clinical trial by the end of 2017.
-Patient recruitment is currently ongoing, and we have recruited one AML patient to date.
+We reported interim results from the dose-escalation part of this clinical trial in December 2017.
+Patient recruitment is currently ongoing, and we have recruited 10 AML patients to date.